MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-ita-exil-general-ledger-simulations.md

 [!include [banner](../includes/banner.md)]

-General ledger simulations allows you to post simulated ledger transactions from the general journal and then review reports that include the simulatedtransactions.
+General ledger simulations allow you to post simulated ledger transactions from the general journal and then review reports that include the simulated transactions.

-This feature is available only for legal entities with primary address in Italy.
+This feature is available only for legal entities with a primary address in Italy.

 You can post simulation transactions only for journal lines where **Account type** and **Offset account type** are equal to **Ledger**.
 You can delete the simulated ledger transactions, modify them, and move them to the real general ledger posted transactions.